 Weava was featured in Lifehacker.jp, Australian technology magazine TechLife, TekCrispy, and in schools from Alibama's Madison City Schools' website to Harvard University Cabot Science Library.
 It was also selected as #1 Product of the Day on Product Hunt and in the top featured banner of Google's Chrome App Store.

+I paid a visit to schools using Weava from school districts in Alabama to Harvard University, and had video chats with hundred of users to learn more about how they use our product.
 Students and researchers from around the world use Weava for research.
 Here are some of the educational institutions using us:

 When it comes to research for writing papers, it is often a messy and painful process.
 You have to: